tobijk/caius/doc/_manpages/testing.md

-Testing(3caius) -- base class for all native test classes
+Testing(3caius) -- commands and classes for writing tests
 ==============================================================================

 ## EXAMPLE